 a) Its overall design and functionality feels more intuitive and clear;

 b) Freshdesk free plan includes email and social ticketing along with the knowledge base feature (unlike Zendesk Support plan).

 So, if you’re looking for something as powerful as Zendesk, but not so expensive and overwhelming, Freshdesk is perfect for you.

-- Short description: Zendesk competitor for small businesses
+- Short description: easy-to-use software for SMB

-- Pricing starts at: $9/agent/month
+- Pricing starts at: $15/agent/month; free plan

 - Free trial: 14 days

 - Core features: ticketing, knowledge base, forum, live chat, cloud call center, video calls, social support.

 As a ticketing tool, LiveAgent looks neat and clear.
 All your communications with customers land into the LiveAgent dashboard, where they are converted into tickets and can be managed accordingly.

 You can automate many common ticketing tasks with the help of LiveAgent’s rules.
 The tool offers action-triggered and time rules which can be assigned to certain types of tickets automatically and perform corresponding actions with them.
 All you need to do is to set a specific ‘condition’ that will evoke a certain ‘action’.